bio-tools/biotoolsDocs/api_reference_dev.rst

    Values of other parameters can be quoted or unquoted:
      *  Unquoted values invoke a fuzzy (flexible) search
-     *  Quoted values invoke an exact search; it looks for a exact match of the full-length of the search phrase in the target field
+     *  Quoted values invoke an exact phrase search; it will search for an exact match of the full-length of the search phrase in the target field

    *e.g.*
      * ``https://bio.tools/api/tool?biotoolsID="signalp"`` returns the tool with the ID of "signalp"